College of Fine Arts and Design

 As a specialist in Rhetorical History and Composition Theory, Dr. Washington helped to design the department's history of rhetoric courses and the composition strategies and theory courses.
 Her current areas of interest include gender-based rhetorics and the connections among rhetorical theory, literature and film.
 With her rhetorical studies providing a strong background in the classics, Dr. Washington also teaches the department's world literature courses and has worked hard to incorporate non-western literature into the curriculum.

 Dr. Washington has recently had a collection of essays, E.D.E.N.
 Southworth: Recovering the Career of a Nineteenth-Century Popular Novelist, accepted for publication in the fall of 2012 by the University of Tennessee Press.
 Having recently returned to the department after serving for eight years as Dean of the College of Liberal Arts, Dr. Washington looks forward to continuing to conduct research on nineteenth-century American women.
 In addition, she has published numerous articles on traveling with children in Oklahoma, has served as an editor of Traveling Oklahoma with Children and Traveling Oklahoma as a Couple, and has recently been asked to write for the Travel Promotion Division of the Oklahoma Department of Tourism and Recreation.

-    Originally from Chennai (Madras), India, she holds a bachelor’s degree in the history of fine art and drawing and painting from the University of Madras, India, and a master's of fine arts in graphic design from Iowa State University.
-She has over fifteen years of experience as a graphic designer, with clients in India, the United Kingdom and the United States.
-Her cross-cultural life and design experiences have led her to research, present and publish work that investigates the intersections between graphic design and culture and their impact on design education.
+Originally from Chennai (Madras), India, she holds a bachelor’s degree in the history of fine art and drawing and painting from the University of Madras, India, and a Master of Fine Arts in Graphic Design from Iowa State University.
+Ravikumar has more than fifteen years of experience as a designer and educator, including international experiences in teaching and

 Assistant Dean of the College of Fine Arts and Design: